HomeroKemmerich/HomeroKemmerich/README.md

 I'm also an enthusiast of Agile Development, like Scrum and Kanban.

 If I had to pick a project to work on right now, I would probably pick modding for a game or developing one from scratch.
-I've always been interested in game design, and I am a very creative person, as per say.
+I've always been interested in game design, and I am a very creative person.

 # Projects